How Long Do I Have to File an Insurance Claim on My Roof? (South Carolina)

 - Date of Discovery: Your policy may have deadlines around the date of discovery.
 This could look like filing a claim 30 days after you discovered damage to your roof.

-This raises the question, what are the complications involved in waiting to file your insurance claim?
+This raises the question: What complications arise if you wait to file your insurance claim?

 Complications of Waiting to File an Insurance Claim on Your Roof